BSN vs. MSN: How to Choose as an RN

 Time to Complete

-As you would expect, an RN-to-MSN program takes more time, typically between two and four years to complete, depending on the pace and the number of credits required.
-Many programs meet the needs of working students, but earning an MSN takes a great deal of commitment and effort.
+As you would expect, an RN-to-MSN program takes more time, usually between two and four years to complete, depending on the pace and the number of credits.
+To graduate from a clinical MSN program you must also complete clinical experience in your specialty area.

+Many programs meet the needs of working students, but earning an MSN takes a good deal of commitment and effort.
 At the end of an APRN program, you must pass the relevant board exam for your specialty.
 Make sure you can take time to study and prepare before the examination.
-Just like you had in your ADN program, you need to participate in clinical experiences and arrange your schedule accordingly.

 Prerequisites